An Optimal Switching Approach for Bird Migration: Numerical Methods

 \subsection{Implement Optimal Control}

-In this section, we discuss how to implement the optimal control $\alpha^*$, which is determined by the switching regions derived in the subsection \ref{sr4}.
+In this section, we discuss how to implement the optimal control $\alpha^*$ determined by the switching regions derived in the subsection \ref{sr4} with stochastic simulations.
 Consider the stochastic processes that model the movement of individuals over time, governed by \ \eqref{X12}.
-To analyze this process, (t,x) domain will be discretized into a lattice with step sizes $\Delta t \ \text{and } \Delta x$, with absorbing boundaries (e.g. the process will be terminated once individual touch the boundary).
-Then individual movements will be modeled as a random walk with drift on the discretized domain with the transition probabilities $p_\ell, p_r$.
-Note that since three regimes $i\in\{1,2,3\}$ are included in our model, with each $i$ corresponds to different drift and diffusion parameters ($\mu_i$,$v_i$), the standard approach of discretization of \eqref{X12}, will result in different grid sizes for each regime.
-Thus, we first fix spatial step size and then obtain time step size by spatial step and drift parameters $\mu_i$.
-After that, we choose the transition probabilities $p_\ell$, $p_r$ for each regime as follows:
+To analyze this process, we discretize $(t,x)$ domain into a lattice with step sizes $\Delta t \ \text{and } \Delta x$, with absorbing boundaries (e.g. the process will be terminated once individual touch the boundary point $x=L$).
+Then individual movements will be modeled as a random walk with drift on the discretized domain with the transition probabilities $p_\ell, p_r$ (and the probability $1=p_\ell-p_r$ to stay put).
+We first fix spatial step size and then obtain the time step size according to spatial step to maintain numerical stability.
+After that, we derive for each regime $i$ the transition probabilities $p_\ell$, $p_r$ for each regime.
+For simplicity, we present the formulas for $i=1$, as the formulas for the other diffusion regime is similar.

 let

 Then one gets

 }